 These activities are cycled through on the days where it is just my Son and me, and outdoor activities are simply not going to happen!

-Hopefully, these tips will stop you going stir crazy at home with a Toddler!
+Hopefully, these tips will stop you from going stir crazy at home with a Toddler!
 They have certainly gone some way in preserving my sanity when the weather is not treating us nicely.

 Whatever indoor activity you choose to do with your Toddler, always look for activities where they are useful, educational and there is not much cleaning up to do afterward.